FAQs

 Please refer to our Terms & Conditions.

-AS 3864 is split into two parts.
-AS 3864.1-2012 covers the manufacture and performance of the fridge itself, including temperature control, alarms, temperature recording and testing.
-AS 3864.2-2012 covers what happens after installation, including care, maintenance, performance verification, calibration and ongoing monitoring.
+Before a blood fridge is used to store blood or blood products, the facility needs to confirm that the fridge is suitable for blood storage, installed correctly, operating within the required temperature range, recording temperatures properly, and alarming correctly.
+AS 3864.1-2012 covers the manufacture and performance of the fridge itself, while AS 3864.2-2012 covers what happens after installation, including care, maintenance, performance verification, calibration and ongoing monitoring.

 Blood fridges used in Australia must meet strict compliance requirements because they are used to store blood and blood products that may later be transfused into patients.
 The key Australian Standard is AS 3864, Medical refrigeration equipment – For the storage of blood and blood products.
 AS 3864.1-2012 covers the manufacture and performance requirements of blood storage refrigeration equipment, including temperature control, monitoring, alarms and recording systems.
 AS 3864.2-2012 covers user-related requirements after installation, including care, maintenance, performance verification and calibration.
 At the time of installation, this may include checking that the fridge has been installed correctly, verifying temperature performance in the installed location, confirming that alarms and monitoring are working, and ensuring the required documentation is available before the fridge is used for storing blood or blood products.
 A compliant blood fridge should be assessed against the following requirements: